jsdclxvi/Reforestation/README.md

-## It's only a murder of crows if there's probable caws.
+## Today a man knocked on my door and asked for a small donation towards the local swimming pool.
+I gave him a glass of water.